storageos/storageos.github.io/_docs/prerequisites/systemconfiguration.md

 sudo shutdown -r now
 ```

+## Automatic Configuration
 Once required kernel modules are installed on the system, for convenience we
 provide a container which will ensure the appropriate modules are loaded and
 ready for use at runtime.
 On Docker installations, you will need to run the
-init container prior to starting StorageOS (or otherwise ensure the modules are
+init container prior to starting StorageOS.
+Our installation guides for
-loaded).
-Our installation guides for Kubernetes and OpenShift include this
+Kubernetes and OpenShift include this step.
-step.

 ```bash
 # Load the required kernel modules.
 The Kubernetes and OpenShift installations include this step.